Updated Nov. 30, 2022

 COVID-19 vaccines have been shown to be safe and effective.

 Rigorous testing has demonstrated the safety of the COVID-19 vaccines and the Centers for Disease Control and Prevention (CDC) continue to monitor for safety concerns.
 All available vaccines are effective at preventing severe disease, hospitalization and death caused by COVID-19.
-If you have questions about the Johnson and Johnson vaccine, see the U.S. Food and Drug Administration’s (FDA) FAQ.

 COVID-19 vaccines have been thoroughly tested—just like all other vaccines.